User Manual

 For each part successfuly uploaded, the bucket will return you an ETag that you have to keep track of and associate with the correct part_number.

-Ultimately, the process has to be completed by submitting that mapping in order for the bucket to aggregate all chunks into a file stored on the bucket.
-The bucket does not supports passing a callback for a part_upload.
+Ultimately, the process has to be completed by submitting that mapping in order for the bucket to aggregate all chunks into a single stored file.

 import requests